mahdibohloul/SnapTrip/README.md

     ```bash
     POST filters ? city <city>
     ```
-    - This filter only approved hotels whose stars are specified in the range (in the interval [min, max]) (at least: 1 and at most: 5)
+    - This filter only approved hotels whose stars are specified in the range (in the interval [min, max])
+        - at least: 1 and at most: 5
     ```bash
     POST filters ? min_star <min_star> max_star <max_star>
     ```
-    - This filter only approved hotels whose average price are specified in the range (in the interval [min, max])
+    - This filter only approved hotels whose average price are specified in the range
+        - in the interval [min, max]
     ```bash
     POST filters ? min_price <min_price> max_price <max_price>
     ```
-    - This filter only approved hotels whose have specific rooms in the specified range (in the interval [min, max]) (room type are: standard, deluxe, luxury, premium) (check_in at least: 1 night, check_out at most: 30 night)
+    - This filter only approved hotels whose have specific rooms in the specified range
+        - room type are: standard, deluxe, luxury, premium
+        - in the interval [min, max]
+        - check_in at least: 1 night, check_out at most: 30 night
     ```bash
     POST filters ? type <room_type> qunatity <quantity> check_in <check_in> check_out <check_out>
     ```